Sustainable Office Furniture: How to Design an Eco-Friendly Workplace

 LEVEL® certification addresses criteria across corporate, facility and product impacts in a way that few other certifications do.

 There are three levels of certification.
-The higher the number, the more criteria has been met.
-Manufacturers are awarded points if they recycle content, use regional materials, rapidly renewable materials, certified wood and low emitting materials.
-The certification even takes into account a company's social actions, energy usage and health impacts.
+The higher the number, the more criteria have been met.
+Manufacturers are awarded points if they recycle content, use regional materials, rapidly renewable materials, certified wood and low-emitting materials.
+The certification even takes into account a company’s social actions, energy usage and health impacts.

 You’ll find that most major office furniture manufacturers have embraced this standard and offer published statements about the sustainability of their products.